 Students are considered part-time while on a work-term and are charged a co-op fee for the semester.
 Regular part-time tuition is not charged unless a student is enrolled in courses during their work-term.

 All junior (undergraduate) and senior (graduate) jobs posted to WaterlooWorks are advertised, recruited for, and interviewed together.
-It is important that students in the co-op option review and are up-to-date on CEE’s Important Dates Calendar in order to ensure they are not missing job posting and application deadlines.
+It is important that students in the co-op option review and are up-to-date on Co-operative and Experiential Education’s (CEE) Important Dates Calendar in order to ensure they are not missing job posting and application deadlines.
 The majority of interviews for Spring co-op positions will take place in February and March.
 The majority of interviews for Fall co-op positions will take place in June and July.

 Each co-op student is required to write a 10-12 page work-term report investigating an aspect of the co-op experience from an academic perspective.